WPST-TV: Applications and initial decision

-A sixth applicant entered the picture on October 28, 1953: Public Service Television, controlled by George T. Baker, founder and CEO of Miami–based National Airlines (NAL), which would own the new company's stock.
-By the end of November 1953, two bidders were gone.
-Haber and WFEC voluntarily withdrew their bid while Storer's reapplication was rejected by the FCC, prompting Storer to appeal in court over the commission's policy of station ownership limits.
+A sixth applicant entered the picture on October 28, 1953: Public Service Television, controlled by George T. Baker, founder and CEO of Miami–based National Airlines (NAL), which owned the new company's stock.
+By the end of November 1953, two bidders were gone: Haber voluntarily withdrew his bid, while Storer's reapplication was rejected by the FCC, prompting Storer to appeal in court over the commission's policy of station ownership limits.
 The FCC changed this policy the following year to include two UHF signals with five VHF signals, allowing Storer to purchase the assets of an existing Fort Lauderdale UHF station with an unbuilt construction permit for a Miami station, relaunching it as WGBS-TV.
-Hearings for the channel 10 allocation began on January 29, 1954, presided over by examiner Herbert Sharfman, but it would not be until June that the applicants would be subject to a formal review.
-North Dade Video attracted attention when vice president Angus Graham, who had been the chairman of the Miami-Dade school board, resigned his position after a referendum over funding for an educational TV station failed the previous November, which he was cross-examined over.
+Hearings for the channel 10 allocation began on January 29, 1954, presided over by examiner Herbert Sharfman, but it was not until June that the applicants were subject to a formal review.
+North Dade Video attracted attention when vice president Angus Graham, who had been the chairman of the Miami-Dade school board, resigned his position after a referendum on funding for an educational TV station failed the previous November, over which he was cross-examined.

 The majority of the attention focused on George T. Baker.
 Baker testified that he viewed the channel 10 application as a force for good to improve civic engagement, citing the Kefauver Special Committee on organized crime as evidence that "behind the glitter and glamor of South Florida lies moral decay, delinquency and graft—the three forces that are dry-rotting the fiber of the community".
 Baker proposed using channel 10 to televise government proceedings and legislative sessions, advocated televising courtroom proceedings, and offered to broadcast religious programming free of charge.
 WKAT had previously accused Public Service Television of being ineligible due to excessing alien ownership, a charge the FCC rejected; in turn, Baker levied accusations of gambling operations at WKAT, claiming to have seen the station's cross-examining attorney at The Palms, an area gambling club.
 Baker was a stockholder with the Hialeah Park Race Track but pledged the station would not carry any advertising from it or any other race tracks.
 L. B. Wilson died on November 1, 1954, but his company's bid continued.
-When the hearings concluded on March 30, 1955, examiner Herbert Sharfman recommended the channel 10 license be granted to the WKAT concern, favoring the group's local ties, community involvement and broadcasting experience.
+When the hearings concluded on March 30, 1955, examiner Herbert Sharfman recommended the channel 10 license be granted to the WKAT concern, favoring the group's local ties, community involvement, and broadcasting experience.
 A. Frank Katzentine called the ruling "a victory for the people of Greater Miami as much as it was for me and the people of WKAT".